Sniperhid/sniperhid.github.io/content/posts/defence-pathfinding/index.md

 # Diversifying the attack
 It's not just enough for an attack to have soldiers heading straight forward to an objective.
 Suppressive fire is extremely useful.
 So we want to have some of the attacking fire used for providing suppressive fire while others are advancing (covering fire).

 To achieve this we need to identify positions for the base of fire elements to go to.
 Whilst this can be done automatically and is something to be explored in the future.
-I opted for the quicker method of preplacing gamelogics for base of fire positions (identified by naming convention e.g. infbof_ or veh_bof) as shown below:
+I opted for the quicker method of preplacing gamelogics for base of fire positions (identified by naming convention e.g. `infbof_` or `veh_bof`) as shown below:

 ![map](bof_placement.jpg)

 I separated the vehicle and infantry bof positions as some are inappropriate for infantry and vehicles and vice versa.
 For example vehicle autocannons are capable for being effective at great ranges 800m+.
 While infantry small arms rifles typically have a shorter effective range of 300-500m.
-Vehicles also need suitable approaches to the base of fire and not navigate all types of terrain.
+Vehicles also need suitable approaches to the base of fire and are not able to navigate all types of terrain.

 In general a good covering position should have good visibility of the objective.

-I then also wrote code for base of fire elements to forcefully fire upon the objective periodically from their position.
+I also wrote some code for base of fire elements to forcefully fire upon the objective periodically from their position.

 # The result
 Now we combine this all together and ingame we'll see something like the following orders assigned to the AI.